Senior High School Full-Time Program

 - Provide proof of Alberta residency:

 - Note: Alberta Education requires a parent or guardian of the student under the age of 18, or the student 18 or older as of September 1 must remain in the province until at least September 30 of the school year.

 - The best documentation is an Alberta property tax assessment with proof of payment for the current year.

-- If a residence is rented or not owned, you must provide a current lease agreement from the property manager valid for at least the school year, as well as a current utility bill for your Alberta residence
+- If a residence is rented or not owned, you must provide a current lease agreement from the property manager valid for at least the school year, as well as a current utility bill for your Alberta residence.

-- At the principal’s discretion, and as a last resort, your income tax receipt showing that you filed and paid taxes in Alberta for the previous year may be considered
+- At the principal’s discretion, and as a last resort, your income tax receipt showing that you filed and paid taxes in Alberta for the previous year may be considered.

-- Vonage, Magicjack, and Skype are just a few examples of companies who provide telephone service via the internet, which will allow our teachers to call your home without incurring long distance charges
+- Vonage, Magicjack, and Skype are just a few examples of companies who provide telephone service via the internet, which will allow our teachers to call your home without incurring long distance charges.

-- Once registered, an out-of-province student may establish a special writing centre for school-based supervised exams (midterms, final exams).
-When the student is taking a course wherein there is also a diploma examination, the student will be required to either return to Alberta to write the diploma examination, or establish a special writing centre.To inquire about the process and obtain forms, please contact the Alberta Distance Learning Centre Exam Department.
-Toll-free: 1-866-774-5333, ext.
-5255 or via email:email@example.com
+- Once registered, a student who is not located near one of our campus locations or is out-of-province, may establish a special writing centre for school-based supervised exams (midterms and final exams).
+When the student is taking a course where there is also a diploma examination, the student is required to either return to Alberta to write the diploma examination, or establish a special writing centre—to inquire about the process and obtain forms, please contact Vista Virtual School toll-free at 1-877-974-5333 x5317, or email@example.com.

 - Students must return all required textbooks and materials within one month from the end of the school year (or by July 31); otherwise, they will be invoiced the cost.